-Upon reaching its memory limit, IBM Rational AppScan Standard stops and displays the following message "AppScan has reached its predefined memory limit".
+Upon reaching its memory limit, IBM Rational AppScan Standard (version 8.5 or older) stops and displays the following message "AppScan has reached its predefined memory limit".

 AppScan Standard stops due to increased memory usage.

 Diagnosing the problem

 If you continue scanning AppScan Standard *may* crash and lose all the data.

 Note: This technote describes a workaround that can be applied in AppScan Standard version 8.5 or older.
 For a resolution in later versions of AppScan Standard refer to technote Scanning results in error "memory exceeded a predefined limit".